swjpilot/webssh-auto/README.rst

 -  Auto detect the ssh server's default encoding.
 -  Modern browsers including Chrome, Firefox, Safari, Edge, Opera supported.
+-  Can be set to autoconnect to a ssh server with options from command line

 Preview
 ~~~~~~~